 It is a well-believed notion that salt generally does not expire so there is no need to worry about wastage of money for a fancy, big jar of edible Himalayan salt which you bought a few years ago and rarely had a chance to use.

 However, it is also a fact that Himalayan salt with additives is more prone to being expired than the one that exists in pure form.

 Does salt ever expire?
 Yes, it does!
 But definitely not if we are talking about pure rock salt or if we take proper care of it.

-Natural Himalayan salt is extracted from the rocky mines located in the ancient Himalayan Mountains and takes years to attain the crystalline form in which it is made available to us.
+Natural Himalayan salt is extracted from the rocky mines located in the ancient Himalayan Mountains.
+This salt takes years to attain the crystalline form in which it is made available to us.
 However, table salt that is infused with various chemicals usually has an expiry date of five years as it is more prone to bacteria and yeast.

-Himalayan salt is only mined and extracted from only limited areas of the world located in Pakistan only.
-So, if you are wondering does pink Himalayan salt expire, or can Himalayan salt go bad?
-Then your wait is over as we are going to answer just that and so much more related to it.
+Himalayan salt is mined and extracted from limited areas of the world located in Pakistan only.
+So, if you are wondering about the pink Himalayan salt expiry, then your wait is over as we are going to answer just that and so much more related to it.

 Brief Introduction To Rock Salt Expiry

 Himalayan salt is a mineral mined from the Khewra salt mines and exists in the form of pink crystals.
 However, very few people know that actually, it takes years for this salt to attain its crystalline form which increases the rock salt expiry date.